 A candidate must complete all courses for the degree with a grade point average of at least 3.0.
-In addition, all candidates must satisfactorily complete and pass practicum and internship, the Florida Teacher Certification Exam (the General Knowledge Test, Professional Education Test, and Subject Area Exam in Guidance and Counseling PK-12), and additional courses required of those who do not hold an active and valid Florida teaching certificate (e.g., TESOL, reading).
+In addition, all candidates must satisfactorily complete and pass practicum and internship, the Florida Teacher Certification Exam (Professional Education Test and Subject Area Exam in School Counseling PK-12), and additional courses required of those who do not hold an active and valid Florida teaching certificate (e.g., TESOL, reading).
 All these requirements must be completed before the M.S. in Counseling, School Counseling concentration degree is conferred.